 The Peace Pledge Union website states: “Many white poppy wearers make donations to charities supporting veterans or other victims of war.
 The Peace Pledge Union has no desire to undermine such charity, while also believing that people in need should be supported by a decent welfare state and not expected to rely on charity.
 They point out the hypocrisy of governments that can find public money to wage wars but not to support those who have been injured or traumatised in them.”

-There is much vitriolic debate about poppy colour but The Royal British Legion itself says that it’s a matter of preference.
-On social media last year the organisation said “Please do not target people online like that for exercising their right to debate the poppy.
-We don’t condone that at all – it’s a personal choice.”
+There is much vitriolic debate about poppy colour but The Royal British Legion itself says that it’s a matter of preference and people have the right to debate the poppy.

 Both world wars were fought to preserve a number of liberties including the freedom of expression.
 The white poppy has been adopted by many as symbol of their attitude to conflict and war.
 To wear a poppy of any colour seems to me to be remembering all those who died or suffered in these wars in exactly this spirit.